 I managed to get this magnetic holder working with an iMac.
 One big drawback to this mount was that it wasn’t possible to attach the iPhone backwards, so you can only use the selfie camera with this holder.
 You also can’t adjust the angle of the iPhone when using this mount, so the picture is slightly off to one side.

 The second magnetic mount I tried was much more flexible.
-The IMstick phone mount was made up of one magnet attached to a wire, and a metal disk to stick to the back of your iPhone.
+The IMstick phone mount was made up of one magnet attached to a wire, and a metal disk to stick to the back of your phone.

 You have to stick down at least one magnet for this to work, either on your phone or your computer, but the other can be held in place by the wire.
 You can see how I attached the mount to my computer using the wire, below.